dbconfession78/holberton-system_engineering-devops/0x0E-load_balancer/README.md

 Holberton School - 0x0E.
 Load balancer
 ## Description

-The focus of this project is to write a blog post to further learn:
+The focus of this project is to learn:
 * what and how a load balancer works
 * what and how http headers work